evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 ### Seats

-The Ford Mustang Mach-E Standard Range AWD accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Ford Mustang Mach-E Standard Range AWD accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats